jolie/leonardo/README.md

 You can use Leonardo as is, to host static files, or as a powerful server-generated pages framework.
 The implementation of server-generated pages is left to the user, by using _hooks_ (defined as Jolie services).
 See [Fabrizio's website](https://github.com/fmontesi/website) for an example using templates and external services.

+Leonardo uses plain HTTP for serving content.
+To add encryption (HTTPS), we recommend combining it with a reverse proxy (for example, we like [linuxserver/letsencrypt](https://hub.docker.com/r/linuxserver/letsencrypt/)).

-# Quick and Dirty kickstart with Docker
+# Start quickly with Docker for static content

 If you have Docker installed and you just want to host some static content, using Leonardo is really quick.
 First, pull the image from Docker Hub: `docker pull jolielang/leonardo`.